mendelt/tide-fluent-routes/README.md

         .at("api/v2", v2_routes));
 ```

-Another problem with Tide routes is that middleware that is only active for certain routes can
+With vanilla Tide routes it can be hard to see what middleware is active for what
+endpoints.
-be difficult to maintain.
-Adding middleware to a tree is easy, and its very clear where the
+Adding middleware to a tree is easy, and its very clear where the middleware is applied;
-middleware is applied and where not; (this is still a prototype and middleware is not actually
-added right now)
 ```rust
 server.register(
     root()